sdsc-hpc-training-org/satellite/README.md

   perl-Net-IP

 ## Config
-Deploy the httpd-conf/*.conf files in /etc/httpd/conf.d/ and remove /etc/httpd/conf.d/ssl.conf.
+Deploy the httpd-conf/httpd.conf file in /etc/httpd/conf/
+It will override existing httpd configs.

 You'll need to create
 `  /var/www/satellite `